Supervisor training with deliberate practice at Sentio

 What is the difference between AAMFT Approved Supervisor and CAMFT Certified Supervisor?

-The AAMFT Approved Supervisor designation is a national credential from the American Association for Marriage and Family Therapy that requires a specific course of study and supervised supervision experience.
+The AAMFT Approved Supervisor designation is a national credential from the American Association for Marriage and Family Therapy.
 The CAMFT Certified Supervisor is a California-specific designation from the California Association of Marriage and Family Therapists.
-Both are voluntary professional credentials.
-Neither is required by the BBS to supervise trainees in California, though many employers and trainees value them.
-The Sentio DP Supervision Training Program is a distinct program that provides DP Coach certification from the International Deliberate Practice Society, along with CE credits that count toward BBS renewal requirements.
+Both are voluntary, and neither is required by the BBS to supervise in California.
+The Sentio program is distinct and qualifies you to apply for the Deliberate Practice Supervisor certification from the International Deliberate Practice Society, along with CE credits that count toward BBS renewal.

 Can I complete the program entirely online?

 Yes.
-All training, supervision, and mentoring sessions are conducted online via Zoom.
-There is no in-person attendance requirement.
-You will need a reliable internet connection, a private space for conducting supervision, and comfort with Zoom's screen-sharing and recording features.
+All training, supervision, and mentoring sessions take place online via Zoom.
+There is no in-person requirement.
+You will need a reliable internet connection, a private space for supervision, and comfort with Zoom screen sharing and recording.

 What is the weekly time commitment?

-During Phase 1 (3 weeks), the commitment is approximately one hour per week.
-During Phase 2 (11 months), the commitment is approximately three hours per week: two hours of individual supervision with trainees and one hour of group mentoring with Sentio's supervisor trainers.
+During the foundational phase (about 3 weeks) the commitment is roughly one hour per week.
+During the supervised-practice phase the commitment is about three hours per week: two hours of individual supervision with two trainees and one hour of small-group video-based training.
+The 6-month track runs about six months and the 12-month track about a year.

 What credential do I earn upon completion?